$L^2$ estimates for the eigenfunctions corresponding to real eigenvalues of the Tricomi operator: Introduction

-\right. \eeqn where $f\in C^0(\rsp)$, and then estimating the right-hand side of such identity taking advantage from the fact that $\s$ is explicitly given by the normal Tricomi curve.
+\right. \eeqn where $f\in C^0(\rsp)$, and then estimating the right-hand side of such an identity taking advantage from the fact that $\s$ belongs to the family of graphs $\s_{\a,\b}$, $\a>0>\b$.
 We stress that this choice for $\s$ is motivated by two essential reasons.
-At first, it makes $\Om$ a concrete example of a domain star-shaped with respect to the vector field $D=-3x\partial_x-2y\partial_y$, a notion introduced in \cite{LP5} only from an abstract point of view.
-In a certain sense, this also shows that the initial intuition of Tricomi of considering such a curve as the elliptic part of $\partial\Om$ (cf. \cite{Tr}) was correct, even though he was unaware of the notion of $D$-star-shapedness.
-Secondly, it allows us to compute exactly the unit outer normal to $\s$ entering the right-hand side of the quoted Poho\v zaev identity and hence to derive explicit formulae for the constants depending on $x_0$ in our estimates.
-In particular, our computations exhibit the unexpected fact that the value $x_0=-\sqrt 3/4$ plays the role of `critical'' value, in the sense that our constants change according to the fact that the parabolic diameter $2|x_0|$ of $\Om$ is greater or not than the value $\sqrt 3/2$.
+At first, if $\a\ge1/2$, then it makes each domain $\Om_{\a,\b}$, $\partial\Om_{\a,\b}=AC\cup BC\cup\s_{\a,\b}$, a concrete example of domain $D$-star-shaped with respect to the vector field $D=-3x\partial_x-2y\partial_y$, a notion introduced in \cite{LP5} only from an abstract point of view.
+In a certain sense, since for the choice $(\a,\b)=(2,-3/2)$ we get back the famous normal Tricomi curve, this also shows that the initial intuition of Tricomi of considering the graph of $g_{2,-3/2}$ as the elliptic part of $\partial\Om$ (see \cite{Tr}) was correct, even though he was unaware of the notion of $D$-star-shapedness.
+Secondly, it allows us to compute exactly the unit outer normal to $\s$ entering in the right-hand side of the quoted Poho\v zaev identity and hence to derive explicit formulae for the constants depending on $(\a,\b,x_0)$ in our estimates.
+In particular, our computations exhibit the unexpected fact that to each fixed pair $(\a,\b)$, $\a\ge 1/2$, $\a\neq1$, there corresponds a ``critical" value of $x_0$, in the sense that our constants change according to the fact that the half length $|x_0|$ of the parabolic segment $AB$ of $\Om$ is greater or not than a precise quantity depending on $\a$ and $\b$.
+As we shall see in Section \ref{Sec4}, this quantity takes essentially three different forms according to the cases $\a=1/2$, $\a\in(1/2,1)$ or $\a>1$.
+On the contrary, if $\a=1$, then the role of ``critical" value is played by the value $\b=-1$ which corresponds to the case when the length of the outer normal vector to $\s_{1,\b}$ is constant equal to $|x_0|$.

 It is also worth to observe that $L^2$--$L^p$-bounds for spectral projections onto eigenspaces, as those derived in \cite{KR} and \cite{KT} for the twisted Laplacian and the Hermite operator, respectively, are still lacking for the Tricomi operator.
-It thus seems to us that our $L^2$ eigenfunction bounds may represent a first step in this direction.
+It thus seems to us that our $L^2$ eigenfunction bounds may represent a first step in this direction as well as in the research of some asymptotic estimate for the real eigenvalues of $T$.